 What do you want patrons of the Symphony to know about you?

-I’m thrilled to be joining the Jacksonville Symphony and look forward to getting to know the city, the people, and playing many great concerts.
 I was previously a member of the San Antonio Symphony, Wichita Symphony, Tulsa Opera, City Music Cleveland and the Boston Philharmonic Orchestra.
 I’ve also performed with many other orchestras throughout the country, notably The Cleveland Orchestra and Los Angeles Philharmonic.

 Do you have any pre-concert rituals or routines?